The International Centre for the Prevention of Crime (ICPC) Privacy Policy

 In order to provide you with a great experience on this site we provide the functionality to set your preferences for how this site runs when you use it.
 In order to remember your preferences we need to set cookies so that this information can be called whenever you interact with a page is affected by your preferences.

-We also use social media buttons and/or plugins on this site that allow you to connect with your social network in various ways.
-For these to work the following social media sites including; {List the social networks whose features you have integrated with your site?:12}, will set cookies through our site which may be used to enhance your profile on their site or contribute to the data they hold for various purposes outlined in their respective privacy policies.
+We also use social networking buttons and/or plugins on this site that allow you to connect to your social network in a number of ways.
+For this to work, the following social networking pages: Facebook, Twitter, LinkedIn and MailChimp, will place cookies on our site which may be used to enhance your profile or contribute to the data they have for various purposes described in their respective privacy policies.

 More Information